scott-fryxell/scott-fryxell.github.io/content/articles/same.md

 The choice is stark but clear – No more apple hardware, no more wealthy paternalism telling me they are here to keep me safe.
 I accept that apple has only made me safe for others to manipulate.
 I left instagram, facebook, twitter, never even considered tiktok or snapshot.
 I will not be your victim.

-I get to pick what I goes into my eyes.
-PWA is the only guarantee I could find that can cut the mustard.
+I get to pick what goes into my eyes.
+PWA is the only guarantee I could find that can cut the mustard for the standards I want to live by.
 You don't get to point and be scared about it.
 You don't support me mother fucker I don't support you.

+Who I do support is Europe.
+They are the noble warrior in this fight.
+They should go hard here.
+They should force apple to suppot PWA and make a third party the arbiter of what spec shit apple has to implement.
+They are turning an EU mandate into an excuse to grab more control.

+No mercy.